MrsDounia/Naruto-walk/README.md

 Objectives
 --
-- To represent the forest of Konoha from the Naruto anime
+- Represent the forest of Konoha from the Naruto anime
 - Create the character Naruto who moves with the keyboard
 - Create a world in which he can move